Faithbensonhub/Excel_project/README.md

 # Excel_project
-I demonstrated my data cleaning, analysis and creating an interactive dashboard using Microsoft Excel.
+For this project, I demonstrated my data cleaning and analytic skills and created an interactive dashboard using Microsoft Excel.